masolimano/maneage/README.md

      ```shell
      $ git clone https://gitlab.com/makhlaghi/reproducible-paper.git
      $ mv reproducible-paper my-project-name      # Your own directory name.
-     $ cd my-project-name                         # Go into the directory
+     $ cd my-project-name                         # Go into the cloned directory.
      $ git remote rename origin pipeline-origin   # Rename the pipeline's remote.
      $ git checkout -b master                     # Create, enter master branch.
      ```

- - **Test the pipeline**: Before making any changes, it is important to test the pipeline and seeing if everything works.
+ - **Test the pipeline**: Before making any changes, it is important to test the pipeline and see if everything works properly with the commands below.
 If there is any problem in the `./configure` or `make` steps, please contact us to fix the problem before continuing.
 After `make` is finished, open `paper.pdf` and if it looks fine, you are ready to start customizing the pipeline for your project.
 But before that, clean all the extra pipeline outputs with `make clean` as shown below.

      ```shell
      $ ./configure           # Prepare the directory structure.